-A carreer commercial photographer who fell in love so much with the mountains around Pagosa Springs, that he moved there.
+A career commercial photographer who fell in love with the mountains around Pagosa Springs so much that he moved there.

 Full-time photography instructor and author of over 100 photography classes.
 Favorite topics: "the basics" and 'make photography a career"